datasets-br/state-codes/README.md

 ## Preparation

 Download the spreadsheet as CSV, and update *git* with it.
-When editing *datapackage*, test `python -m json.tool < datapackage.json` before commit.
+When editing *datapackage*, test `goodtables datapackage.json` and `git diff` before commit.

 ## See also